-In eval($WAF); whitepaper, L. Nothdurfter, W.Neudorfer and M. Kirchner from the University of Applied Sciences Upper Austria, explain in detail how they evaluated the capabilities of some leading WAF’s (web application firewalls), and concluded that although a WAF can raise the security level, secure development and operation of web applications should be of top priority.
+In eval($WAF); whitepaper, L. Nothdurfter, W.Neudorfer and M. Kirchner from the University of Applied Sciences Upper Austria, explain in detail how they evaluated the capabilities of some leading WAF’s (web application firewall), and concluded that although a WAF can raise the security level, secure development and operation of web applications should be of top priority.

 As a matter of fact, while evaluating some leading web application firewalls, they also released 3 web application firewall advisories: